There are many types of fostering that you could consider.

 The teenage years are when most young people are finding their feet – often testing out their boundaries and seeing how far they can push things, so caring for teenagers can be very challenging.
 For a young person who has had stressful and unsettling experiences, the teenage years can be especially difficult – both for them and the people who are caring for them.
 However, there are also the rewards of helping a young person to develop confidence, prepare for independence and make plans for the future.

 You can read more in our ‘Looking After Teenagers’ booklet.
+In addition, we are looking for specialist foster carers for teenagers who need more help and support.

 Short breaks aim to relieve pressure on families who are parenting children with additional needs (such as children with disabilities) or challenging behaviour.
 By planning ahead and giving their children regular short breaks with the same foster carer, the families are more able to care for their own children long term.
 Short breaks are usually for a night or two.
 Some occur weekly, others monthly, and some just in the school holidays.
 This form of foster care can suit people who are not in a position to offer full-time care, but are unable to make a regular commitment to a child (or children).